7-18/user-it/README.md

 Includes a default user data list in JSON format for login.
 The file contains a list of users along with their respective data: email and password.

 ### JSON Structure
-The users.json file contains the default user list in JSON format.
+The DATA.lst file contains the default user list in JSON format.

 The JSON is structured as follows: